Accelerated Bachelor of Science in Nursing (BSN) - FAQ

 Is financial aid available?

-Yes.
-For more information about financial aid, please go to this site: Click Here
+For more information about financial aid, please go to this site: https://www.musc.edu/esl/em/fin_aid

 Are scholarships available?

-Scholarships are available to students who have completed a FAFSA.
+Scholarships are available to students who have completed a FAFSA and short College of Nursing scholarship application.
 They are awarded based on need, academic merit, and scholarship criteria after a student has been admitted to the College of Nursing.
-There is not a separate application process for scholarship awards.
-Generally, most scholarship awards are for $1000-2000 per semester.
+Generally, most scholarship awards are one-time for $1000-2000.
+Most second degree students find they must secure private loans to pay for a second bachelor’s degree.

 Can I enroll part-time?

-No, all students are admitted to the ACC BSN program full-time.
+No, all students are admitted to the BSN program full-time.

-Is it possible to work while I am in the program?
+Can I work while I am enrolled in the program?

 Students are discouraged from working while they are enrolled in the program.
 Some students find after they complete their first semester of nursing coursework, they can work a minimal number of hours per week as a nursing extern or tech.
 Essentially, the program will require your full attention each day either in the classroom or clinical areas.
 There may be some evening or weekend clinical experiences as well.